 Next time you brew a pot of coffee, don't throw out the grounds.
 Instead, save them to use in your garden.
 They're a free source of nitrogen, enriching your soil without even requiring a trip to your local nursery for supplies.
 Here are some time-tested ways to put those coffee grounds to use.

-- Add to Compost - Coffee grounds are a nitrogen source, so even though they are brown, they would be considered a green composting material, like plant debris and grass clippings.
-To actively compost, most experts recommend about 1 part green material to 2-3 parts brown, like leaves.
-Even if, like me, you don't adhere to active composting ratios, your coffee grounds should not comprise more than 20% of your compost pile.
+Coffee grounds are a nitrogen source, which means even though they are brown, they are considered a green composting material, like plant debris and grass clippings.
+To actively compost, most experts recommend about one part green material to two to three parts brown, like leaves.
+Even if you don't adhere to active composting ratios, your coffee grounds should not comprise more than 20% of your compost pile.
 More than that could slow the composting process and otherwise negatively impact it.

-- Add to Worm Bin - It seems even worms like a bit of coffee, now and then.
-Just don't give them more than 1 cup per week and not all at once.
-The worms can't handle excessive acidity, so don't be tempted to add more.
+It seems even worms like a bit of coffee now and then.
+Just don't give them more than one cup per week and don't give them that full cup all at once; instead, divide it up over the course of several days.
+Worms can't handle excessive acidity, so resist the temptation to add more.

-- Side Dressing Plants - Side dressing is kind of like supplemental mulching or feeding.
-You add just a little material at a time, to boost what is already there.
-As with mulching, only add about one inch of coffee grounds at a time.
+Side dressing is kind of like supplemental mulching or feeding.
+You add just a little material at a time to boost what is already there.
+As with mulching, only add about 1 inch of coffee grounds at a time.
 You might even want to mix the grounds with your compost and side-dress with that.